chachwick/webpCreate/README.md

 webpCreate is a Zsh script for batch-converting `.jpg`, `.jpeg`, and `.png` files into `.webp` format with optional overwrite/increment/skip behavior.
 It organizes originals and `.webp` output into subfolders and reports file size savings.

 I use it straight from my MacOS terminal window.
-First, I use "cd" to get to the directory with my images (often a big dump of images from a client, or a photoshop batcnh export).
+First, I use "cd" to get to the directory with my images (often a big dump of images from a client, or a photoshop batch export).
 Then I type "webpCreate" and watch the magic happen.

 ## 🛠 Features